 When we say recovery for life, we mean it.
 We don’t drop connection just because you’ve finished our programs.
-We stay connected with you, with ongoing, continuing support throughout your recovery so you never have to walk alone.
+We stay connected with you, with ongoing, continuing addiction support and recovery stabilization throughout your recovery so you never have to walk alone.
 In fact, we build our continuing connection into your Recovery Plan from the start.

 There are many ways in which you can stay connected with us.